 Well Community members know what it’s like to be defined by their illnesses.
 They’re familiar with feeling unwanted, judged and unworthy of others’ respect because they live with conditions that impact their minds.
 In short, they know stigma well.

 Members of The Well describe the negative attitudes and misconceptions they face in the community—and sometimes even in their own families—in numerous ways.
 Rita explains how others don’t trust her because of her illness.
 “I guess they’re scared,” she says.
 Lydia talks about how one of her sisters saw her as “a freak, a weirdo.”
-Brian shares that others are often intimidated by those dealing with mental health challenges, and how individuals suffering from these conditions can be easy targets for crimes.
+Another member shares that others are often intimidated by those dealing with mental health challenges, and how individuals suffering from these conditions can be easy targets for crimes.

 Misconceptions about mental illness often form the foundation for stigma.
 False beliefs—for example, that those suffering from mental health conditions are violent or unintelligent—lead to negative attitudes that manifest as unkindness and discrimination.
 These ideas also result in fear, which often cultivates disregard for those dealing with mental illnesses, leaving these individuals feeling unworthy and alone.